 The Role in Industrial Engineering and Chemistry Research

 In practice, the impact factor gives a quick sense of a journal’s reach.
-Think about it: a high number can attract more readers, more submissions, and sometimes more funding.
+A high number can attract more readers, more submissions, and sometimes more funding.
 For researchers in industrial engineering and chemistry, publishing in a high‑impact journal can signal that their work is both rigorous and relevant to real‑world problems, from optimizing manufacturing processes to developing sustainable chemical pathways.

 Why It Matters / Why People Care